Wilhelm-Foundation/rare-archive/README.md

 ---

-300 million people worldwide live with a rare disease.
+X million people worldwide live with a rare disease.
 The average diagnostic odyssey takes 5–7 years.
 During that time, families navigate a maze of specialists, tests, and uncertainty — often without ever receiving a diagnosis.

 The Rare AI Archive exists to close that gap.